-In a series of case reports, Guarisco presented three patients who suffered from respiratory distress due to uvulitisIsolated, a low-incidence disease usually associated with infection or traumatic irritation from instruments used in the airway.
+In a series of case reports, Guarisco showed three patients who suffered from respiratory distress due to uvulitisIsolated, a low-incidence disease usually associated with infection or traumatic disturbance from instruments used in the airway.
 In further investigation, all three patients were found to have inhaled large amounts of cannabis within 6-12 hours of the onset of symptoms.

 In 31 subjects, almost half suffered from recurrent rhinopharyngitis and developed acute uvular edema after the heavy marijuana inhalation lasting approximately 12-24 hours.
-These findings highlight the importance of maintaining the airway during anesthesia after acute marijuana use due to the potential airway obstruction.
+These findings highlight the importance of maintaining the airway during anesthesia after sensitive marijuana use due to the potential airway obstruction.

-Pertwee recommended that elective operations should be avoided entirely if a patient was recently exposed to cannabis smoke.
+Pertwee recommended that elective operations be avoided entirely if recently disclosed a patient to cannabis smoke.
 This recommendation seems reasonable when considering life-threatening bronchospasm leading to suffocation, brain damage, or death.
 A proposal for these acute intoxication situations before surgery and anesthesia has been the therapeutic use of steroids.
 Hawkins et al. Recommended that dexamethasone should be administered as a first-line drug, 1 mg/kg every 6-12 hours for one to two days, at the first signs of airway obstruction.

 Symons’ Case Report

-It has led to the suggestion that increasing the dose of various medications is a practice common in chronic marijuana users and can be a requirement to lead a patient to loss of consciousness and jaw relaxation, and reflex airway depression.
+It has led to the suggestion that increasing the dose of various medications is a practice common in chronic marijuana users and can be a requirement to conduct a patient to loss of consciousness and jaw relaxation, and reflex airway depression.
 The authors postulated that variations in the level of delta 9-THC might explain the variations in propofol responses.
 Cannabinol and atropine administration during anesthesia.

-Hall et al., Explored the interaction of THC with drugs that affect heart rate and blood pressure, found that due to the cardiovascular effects of cannabis, it can interact with drugs such as beta-blockers, anticholinergic, and cholinesterase inhibitors.
-Due to these potential pharmacological effects of marijuana and its potential complications, such as psychiatric complications and perioperative withdrawal reactions and its interference with inducers of anesthesia.
+Explored the interaction of THC with drugs that affect heart rate and blood pressure and found that due to the cardiovascular effects of cannabis, it can interact with drugs such as beta-blockers, anticholinergic, and cholinesterase inhibitors due to these potential pharmacological effects of THC medicinal benefits and its possible complications, such as psychiatric complications and perioperative withdrawal reactions and its interference with inducers of anesthesia.

 There is a high density of CB1 receptors in the basal ganglia and the cerebellum; Following the role that the endocannabinoid system seems to play in the control of movement, a potential beneficial effect of direct or indirect agonists of CB1 receptors has been suggested in diseases characterized by hyperkineses such as Huntington’s chorea and Huntington’s syndrome.
 By Gilles de la Tourette, CB1 receptor antagonists could be useful as adjuvants in treating Hypokinetic Syndromes such as Parkinson’s disease.

 However, THC is responsible for most of the adverse effects at the brain level.
 It generates structural and functional changes in the nervous system.
-These changes are the impaired ability to remember information, alterations in time perception, increase heart rate.
-Moreover, these are increases the risk of psychiatric disorders and decrease immune responses.
+These changes are the impaired ability to remember information, alterations in time perception, and increased heart rate.
+Moreover, these increase the risk of psychiatric disorders and decrease immune responses.
 It accumulates in the adipose tissue and stays there for several weeks.